 Conical strainers are in the shape of a cone.
 Hence why they are also called cone strainers.
 A temporary conical strainer is a perforated device of woven mesh to catch particles in a pipeline.

 Moreover, a conical strainer can catch particles down to .001 inches in diameter or 25 microns.
 In addition, cone strainers have a slight pressure drop and can be removed.

-In brief, temporary strainers are mostly used for start-up of new or revamped piping systems.
-Therefore, temporary strainers will prevent construction debris from causing damage to downstream equipment.
-Also the screen cone is welded around the entire circumference of the flange ring.
+Also, the screen cone can be welded around the entire circumference of the flange ring.
 Thus provides strength and prevents unwanted bypass.

-Size: Range in sizes from 1/4” to 60” nominal pipe size as standard.
+Size: Range sizes from 1/4” to 60” nominal pipe size as standard.

-Open Area: Range in open area of strainer to cross section area of the pipe from 100% to 300% as standard.
+Open Area: Range in an open area of strainer to the cross-section area of the pipe from 100% to 300% as standard.

 Material Thickness: Gauge of strainer material ranges between 22 to 11 depending on hole size.

 Perforated Plate – Perforated plate is the most used media for basket strainers and is available in perforation sizes 1/32″ to 1/2″ diameter depending on the degree of straining required and size and type of basket.
 For maximum strength, we provide perforations on a staggered pattern.

 Perforation: Perforation hole sizes range from 1/16” to 1/4” as standard.

 Type of Material: Materials include carbon steel, various grades of stainless steel, and alloys.